 Due to their elongated spine and short legs, back issues will be one of the likeliest health problems you may encounter with your dachshund.
 In fact, around 25% of dachshunds will have back issues during their life.
 As your dachshund ages, it may become prone to Intervertebral Disk Disease (IVDD), which is similar to a slipped or ruptured spinal disk in humans.

 You can help reduce the chances of your dachshund suffering from back problems by giving it plenty of exercise to promote muscle growth, and discouraging them from jumping from heights.

-- Eye problems.
 Dachshunds are also prone to eye issues, including glaucoma, cataracts, and Dry Eye (also known as KCS).
 Glaucoma is a painful disease that needs to be treated as soon as possible to prevent blindness.
-Cataracts are more likely to appear in older dogs, and can sometimes be improved with surgery.
+Cataracts are more likely to appear in older dogs and can sometimes be improved with surgery.
 Dry Eye takes the appearance of an itchy, sore infection which can be treated with a daily ointment.

-- Liver disease.
 Dachshunds are more likely than other breeds to suffer from a liver disease named PSS (portosystemic shunt).
 It is a hereditary condition, so there won’t be anything you can do to prevent it.
-However, it is easily treatable with medication and a special diet, or sometimes surgery.
+However, it is easily treatable with medication, a special diet, or surgery.